DisephD/Quant-Finance-Models-JPMC-VE/README.md

 ## Images

 ## Contact
-If you have any questions or are interested in my work, feel free to reach out (via email)-[disephdumigoni@gmail.com]
+If you have any questions or are interested in my work, feel free to send me an email or via LinkedIn.